ehcloninger/ec2020/_posts/2020-10-04-mgb-back-home.md

 Then, the elbow grease.
 I used a wire wheel on my drill to take off all the surface rust that I could.
 I followed up with repeated rinsing from the power washer.
 After 4 hours, she was noticeably cleaner.

-That last photo is my girlfriends' daughter and grandson.
+That photo with the little boy is my girlfriends' daughter and grandson.
 He's loves cars, trucks, and tractors.

 A few days later, I lifted her up and cleaned the insides of the wheel wells.
 I pretty much followed the same process as the interior.
 Soap, Simple Green, wire wheel, more power washing.
 Then, I applied Rustoleum black primer paint.
 I hope whatever future owners care for her don't hate me for that.